Spitting cobra

 The term "spitting cobra" is commonly used to refer to several species of cobra that can intentionally, defensively shoot their venom directly from their fangs.
 This substance has two functions, with the first being as venom that can be absorbed via the victim’s eyes, mouth, or nose (or any mucous membrane or existing wound), and secondly as a toxungen, which can be sprayed on the target surface.
-Their ability to target and shoot venom is utilised in several different ways, self-defense being the most common instance.
+Their ability to target and shoot venom is used in several different ways, self-defense being the most common instance.
 Studies have shown that the targets (at which the cobras shoot) are far from random; rather, spitting cobras consciously take aim, directing their spray to the eyes and face of an aggressor with 90% accuracy.
 In a remarkable case of convergent evolution, the individual cobra species evolved the ability to spit venom independently.